DSpace/RestContract/relationships.md

 The uri-list should always contain exactly 2 items.
 The first item will be used as the left Item.
 The second item will be used as the right Item.
 The relationshipType parameter is mandatory as well

+* 201 Created - if the operation succeed
+* 401 Forbidden - if you are not authenticated
+* 403 Unauthorized - if you are not logged in with sufficient permissions
+* 422 Unprocessable Entity - if one of the items doesn't exist
+* 500 Internal Server Error - Other errors

 ## Updating a relationship

 **PUT /api/core/relationships/<:id>**